Viking0001/prsi-in-terminal/README.md

  - Tutorial/instructions: You can [watch a video](https://www.youtube.com/watch?v=i3dOZB-XJmM) *(recommended)* or [read on Wikipedia](https://en.wikipedia.org/wiki/Mau-Mau_(card_game)#Czech_Republic)

 ### Problems
- - When you run out of cards you get into an endless loop where the game wants to give you a card but has nothing to give you.
+ - If you can't lick a card or play, the game stops.

 #### enjoy